 Keep the AVR RESET active (low) during periods of insufficient power supply voltage.
 This can be done by enabling the internal Brown-out Detector (BOD).
-If the detection level of the internal BOD does not match the needed detection level, an external low V{CC} reset Protection circuit can be used.
+If the detection level of the internal BOD does not match the needed detection level, an external low V{CC} Reset Protection circuit can be used.
 If a reset occurs while a write operation is in progress, the write operation will be completed provided that the power supply voltage is sufficient.

-6.4 I/O Memory
+I/O Memory

-The I/O space definition of the ATmega48/88/168 is shown in "Register Summary" on page 335.
+The I/O space definition of the ATmega8 is shown in "" on page 287.

-All ATmega48/88/168 I/Os and peripherals are placed in the I/O space.
-All I/O locations may be accessed by the LD/LDS/LDD and ST/STS/STD instructions, transferring data between the 32 general purpose working registers and the I/O space.
+All ATmega8 I/Os and peripherals are placed in the I/O space.
+The I/O locations are accessed by the IN and OUT instructions, transferring data between the 32 general purpose working registers and the I/O space.
 I/O Registers within the address range 0x00 - 0x1F are directly bit-accessible using the SBI and CBI instructions.
 In these registers, the value of single bits can be checked by using the SBIS and SBIC instructions.
 Refer to the instruction set section for more details.
 When using the I/O specific commands IN and OUT, the I/O addresses 0x00 - 0x3F must be used.
 When addressing I/O Registers as data space using LD and ST instructions, 0x20 must be added to these addresses.
-The ATmega48/88/168 is a complex microcontroller with more peripheral units than can be supported within the 64 location reserved in Opcode for the IN and OUT instructions.
-For the Extended I/O space from 0x60 - 0xFF in SRAM, only the ST/STS/STD and LD/LDS/LDD instructions can be used.